 Locally in South Africa, there's such incredible talent.
 What do you look for when seeking out new acts?

 Originality and, honestly speaking, effort more than anything.
 As long as people put effort to make sure that their sound is clean, they become unique in their sound and offering.
 We're seeing the likes of Mpho.Wav from South Africa, we're seeing it with Inuna Aba, who is also doing well in the international markets, and a lot of other African artists like the guys from Gondowana are putting out music from everywhere that's quite cool.
 We're all pushing in different directions.
 And I think the more we do, the more we inspire, and the more we will grow as a community.

 Do you think there's a certain responsibility when it comes to more established artists cultivating new talent and sharing the opportunities?

-The relationship between a DJ and the audience is crucial, and it seems you have mastered this fragile relationship.
+The relationship between a DJ and the audience is crucial, and it seems you have mastered this delicate exchange.
 How do you see the balance between giving the crowd what they want and treating them to something new?

 Who are some fresh talents we should be listening to right now?

 Mpho.Wav, for me, is doing quite nice stuff.
 There's an EP that was just dropped by Frigid Armadillo, and then Vitoto is also doing quite well.
 I work with him a lot.
 Artful Fox, brilliant producers, Karyendasoul is working on a new album.
 Caiiro just dropped.
 There's just a lot of music that's coming out of South Africa, and I think there's potential in a lot of these guys.